teste11223/VoltageClampAPI/README.md

 If you want to **modify** the app, or just play around with it locally, look at [app/README.md](./app/README.md).

 The actual API is described in [API.md](./API.md).
-*NOTE: The current API does not yet match this document.*